marcouderzo/CSDemoParser/Worklog.md

 ### Modifying the Parser

-As the parser outputs using printf, we decided to filter the printf calls, making them trigger only when we wanted to log something useful.
+As the parser outputs using `printf`, we decided to filter the `printf` calls, making them trigger only when we wanted to log something useful.

 **Setting The Parser Arguments**